-Figure 13.2 - Manual Timer Over-Ride
+Figure 11.2 Manual Timer Over-Ride

-- 3. Burn Rate Air Control - The air supply enters at the upper front of the firebox, near the top of the glass door. - This preheated air supplies the necessary fresh oxygen to mix with the unburned gases, helping to create the second, third and fourth combustion process. - This air is regulated by the Burn Rate Air Control. - There are four settings High, Medium-High, Medium-Low and Low. - When the control is raised all the way up it is on the High setting and when pushed all the down it is on the Low setting (Figure 14.1 on page 14).
+3. Burn Rate Air Control

+- The air supply enters at the upper front of the firebox, near the top of the glass door. - This preheated air supplies the necessary fresh oxygen to mix with the unburned gases, helping to create the second, third and fourth combustion process. - This air is regulated by the Burn Rate Air Control. - There are four settings High, Medium-High, Medium-Low and Low. - When the control is raised all the way up it is on the High setting and when pushed all the down it is on the Low setting.
+Figure 12.1.